Autism What to Know and What Comes Next

 • Unexpected reactions to sensory input (sight, sound, smell, taste, feel)

-If any of these symptoms seem familiar, I encourage you to discuss it with your pediatrician.
+If any of these symptoms seem familiar, I encourage you to discuss them with your pediatrician.
 If your pediatrician doesn’t listen, take the M-CHAT online.
 It’s a developmental screening tool for toddlers (16 to 30 months).

 How did he get diagnosed with Autism Spectrum Disorder?